vishalcalsoftinc/IP-CAL-CIBN/F1 Handover Guide of 5G Setup with OAI-RAN and Open5GS on GCP.md

         *   Region: `us-central1` (or another cost-effective US region)
         *   IP address range: `172.17.0.0/24`
     *   Click **Create**.
+    *   **Why:** A subnet is a segmented range of IP addresses within our VPC, tied to a specific geographic region.
+By creating a custom subnet (oai-subnet with 172.17.0.0/24), we gain full control over the IP addressing scheme.
+This is critical for our 5G lab, as we need to assign predictable, static IP addresses to our CU, DUs, and 5GC for their configuration files to work correctly.

 2.  **Configure Firewall Rules:**
     *   Navigate to **VPC network > Firewall**.